azurenekowo/tsdaucap-scraper/readme.md

 > [!IMPORTANT]
 > If you are updating from the legacy version, please delete the old folder and pull again.
+> Or if you still want to use the legacy version, `cd legacy` and continue using it from there.

 ## Quickstart
 *If you haven't installed Bun yet, [download it here](https://bun.sh/)*